Volatile rouble pares intraday losses as Russia slips into default zone | Headlines

 - Russian Federation

-The rouble pared early losses in volatile Moscow trade on Monday as Russia looked set for its first sovereign default in decades after a payment deadline expired before some bondholders had received overdue interest.
+The rouble pared early losses in volatile Moscow trade on Monday as Russia looked set for its first sovereign default in more than a century after a payment deadline expired and the West promised more actions against Moscow over the Ukraine conflict.

-The 30-day grace period on $100 million interest payments due on May 27 expired on Sunday.
-The Kremlin says there are no grounds for Russia to default but that sanctions have hampered its ability to send money to bondholders, accusing the West of trying to drive it into an artificial default.
-By 0758 GMT, the rouble was 0.2% stronger against the dollar at 53.31, paring losses, having earlier shed as much as 2% to touch its weakest since June 21 of 54.4975.
+A 30-day grace period for bondholders to receive $100 million interest payments due on May 27 expired on Sunday.
+The Kremlin rejected the default on Monday, while the Russian finance ministry blamed Western clearing houses.
+Russia has long said it has the money to pay, calling the default artificial as sanctions block foreign bondholders from receiving the cash.

+By 1107 GMT, the rouble was 0.3% stronger against the dollar at 53.23, paring losses, having earlier shed as much as 2% to touch its weakest since June 21 at 54.4975.
+The rouble will be likely to stay in the 50-55 range versus the dollar in the coming weeks and may test the lower boundary of that range, Dmitry Polevoy, head of investment at Locko Invest said in a note.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)